sammykins777/SamBlog/content/blog/post_from_github/index.md

 But to add a folder then a file to github, here's the [stackoverflow solution](https://stackoverflow.com/questions/12258399/how-do-i-create-a-folder-in-a-github-repository).
 I used the second popular answer.

-**Sweet, it totally worked**
+**Sweet, it totally worked.**

 Now anyone could submit a blog post if they wanted.

 The next thing is to:
 - [] figure out how to accept pull requests or something? so if someone wants to contribute a blog or a code snippet I can accept it and fold it into the code.

-I love that github shows you what has changed too.
+I love that github shows you what has changed.
 This was always confusing for me with the versioning in other places.
-Like on sharePoint.
-I think you could keep versions but you couldn't tell what was changed.
-When multipble contributers use google docs, I think you can revert back prior to the changes but it doesn't whow visually what changed.
+Like on SharePoint.
+I think you could keep versions, but you couldn't tell what was changed.
+When multipble contributers use google docs, I think you can revert back to prior, but it doesn't show visually what changed, either.
 I don't think.